andrewrlee/lorraine-dto-test-gen/README.md

 ##Lorraine Dto Test Gen

-This was a library I wrote several 5 years ago to allow me to generate test data.
+This was a library I wrote 5 years ago to allow me to generate test data.
 It allows differences between dtos to be declaratively specified through rules.
 It allowed me to play with [fluent interfaces](http://martinfowler.com/bliki/FluentInterface.html).
-It's kind of lame but I'm saving it from googlecode googlecode closigng as a keepsake.
+It's kind of lame but I'm saving it from googlecode closing more as a keepsake than anything else.

 ###Description